tetsuo/tetsuo.github.io/articles/flixbox.md

 You send the new state to [subscribers](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) (such as the `view` function), and continue to process new actions until there is [nothing else to do](https://package.elm-lang.org/packages/elm/core/latest/Platform-Cmd).
 This pattern, as simple as it may seem, when compared to the traditional MVC, is actually a very powerful way to model state changes in UIs, to test and [debug](https://en.wikipedia.org/wiki/Time_travel_debugging) them.

-## Conclusion
+# Conclusion

-[PureScript and Haskell](https://gcanti.github.io/fp-ts/guides/purescript.html) are very elegant and concise programming languages. fp-ts is only emulating them and it has to deal with all the nitty gritty details to make this work with TypeScript types, while keeping the API up to date to not fall behind the developments within TypeScript, or the greater JavaScript ecosystem.
+[PureScript and Haskell](https://gcanti.github.io/fp-ts/guides/purescript.html) are very elegant and concise programming languages. fp-ts is only emulating them and it has to deal with all the nitty gritty details to make this work with TypeScript types; while keeping the API up to date to not fall behind the developments within TypeScript, or the greater JavaScript ecosystem.

-So, working with fp-ts may feel like working in a construction zone sometimes, with coils of cables lying around everywhere and the loud [V8](https://v8.dev/) engine sound in the background; but once you get the hang of it, those cables or the noise doesn't bother you too much, because everything works flawlessly and nobody has to wear helmets in this worksite .
+Working with fp-ts may feel like working in a construction zone sometimes, with coils of cables lying around everywhere and the loud [V8](https://v8.dev/) engine sound in the background; but once you get the hang of it, those cables or the noise doesn't bother you too much, because everything works flawlessly and nobody has to wear helmets in this worksite.